angular/angular/aio/content/guide/ngmodule-faq.md

 You _can_ export any declarable class&mdash;components, directives, and pipes&mdash;whether
 it's declared in this NgModule or in an imported NgModule.

-You _can_ re-export entire imported NgModules, which effectively re-exports all of their exported classes.
+You _can_ re-export entire imported NgModules, which effectively re-export all of their exported classes.
 An NgModule can even export a module that it doesn't import.

 <hr/>